FredHutch/lf-backup/README.md

 * backup with full path but replace prefix, for example a file /fh/fast/lastname_f/project/file.bam would be copied to container/bucket bam-backup in account Swift__ADM_IT_backup.
-The target path would be /bam-bucket/lastname_f/project/file.bam ..... we would need a command option such as --srcroot or --prefix or something like that, e.g. --prefix=/fh/fast
+The target path would be /bam-bucket/lastname_f/project/file.bam a --prefix=/fh/fast removes the fs root path from the destination